mollyscheitler/BAIS3250_Final_Project/README.md

 This is the Jupyter Notebook I utilized for the final overall project analysis.
 I included all intitial anlysis from the project check in here, but I also added in additional analysis questions and graphs, stats, etc.

 # **Final_Report Folder**
+I included eveything from this project in my final project report.
+I explained my topic, motivation, data sources, integration of data, analysis questions with visuals, and overall conlusions to my research questions.

 # **Data Dictionary For All Columns in Final Dataset**